Kale-Wu/mcp-file-summary/README.md

-# mcp-file-summary
+# mcp-si-summary
-An MCP (Model Context Protocol) tool for summarizing general files with recommendations on a local device.
+An MCP (Model Context Protocol) tool for getting system info on the local device.